-Gary.
+“Gary.
 I’m calling from the phone booth at South City Market.
 Your parents were in a terrible car accident near the bowling alley.
 Your sister and I are coming to pick you up so we can meet them at the hospital.”
-His few words triggered an adrenaline dump and I was instantly awake – confused and groggy, but wide awake at the edge of panic.
+His few words triggered an adrenaline dump, and I was instantly awake – confused and groggy, but wide awake and at the edge of panic.
 Both Mom and Dad were injured.
 Was I suddenly responsible for the family?

-My trade school had kept me in San Francisco most of each day, then after a dinner break, two more hours for a night class.
+My classes kept me in San Francisco most of each day, then after a dinner break, two more hours for a night class.
 I’d aced several exams by studying hard.
 My commute between Petaluma and San Francisco was almost useless as real rest.
 I really needed some uninterrupted sleep.

 Instead, I found myself setting in the boyfriend’s car, next to my sister as we drove to Petaluma’s Hillcrest Hospital at close to 1am Saturday morning.
 I’d only been there a few times and somehow none of those visits were happy ones.
 This time I was both anxious to get there and dreading our arrival.

 “I don’t know,” she moaned, clearly in shock.

 “Don’t worry.
 I’ll find him.
 I’ll be back in a few minutes.
 Sit still.”

 Lymph is clear, I thought, so what is this yellow fluid from his forehead?
-From high school biology I recalled seeing diagram showing the small bladder of fluid surrounding our brain and and spine.
+From high school biology I recalled seeing diagram showing the small bladder of fluid surrounding our brain and spine.